serafimcohen/hebrew-utils/README.md

 ### NikkudimSpreader
 Since Hebrew words may be written without diacritics (nikkudim) most of the words can be written in two different forms.
-This class can "spread" diacritic symbols from the form with diacritics to the from without them two make it easily readable by beginners.
+This class can "spread" diacritic symbols from the form with diacritics to the form without them two make it easily readable by beginners.
 For example:

 | Form with diacritics: | Form without diacritics: | Result: |
 | --- | --- | --- |